Potty Training: The Planning Stage & Picking the Perfect Potty

-I’ve done a tiny bit of reading when I’ve had the odd 5 minutes (so you can imagine how little I’ve read!) and have used a little bit of the smidgen of common sense I possess.
+I’ve done a tiny bit of reading when I’ve had the odd 5 minutes (so you can imagine how little I’ve read!) and have used the smidgen of common sense I possess.

-Chunk has only ever sat on the potty if I have put him on it, and the rare times he’s even noticed it have involved him throwing it, standing on it or putting toys in it.
+My son’s only ever sat on the potty if I have put him on it, and the rare times he’s even noticed it have involved him throwing it, standing on it or putting toys in it.

 But this has changed for the better since I received what I can only describe as the MOTHER of all potties.

-The potty senses when the child sits on it and also when a wee or poo has been done, and it praises the child for doing these things.
+The potty senses when the child sits on it and also when a wee or poo has been done, and praises the child for doing these things.
 If they sit on it but don’t manage to do anything, it still praises them for trying, and there’s a button the parent can use to give them a sticker as a reward!

-It also plays music, comes with a reward chart to also use the stickers with as praise, and even has a deflector shield for boys to avoid any squirts or spillages!
+It also plays music, comes with a reward chart to also use the stickers with as praise, and has a deflector shield for boys to avoid any squirts or spillages!

 I’m looking forward to using this potty for the training in the next few months, and can already see that he is going to have ‘bonded’ with this potty by that point, which should make the process less painful for me!
-An added bonus is once he has mastered it, the toilet seat comes off so it can be used on the adult toilet.
+An added bonus is once he’s mastered it, the toilet seat comes off so it can be used on the adult toilet.

 Potty Training Tips

-I’ve also been looking out for signs he’s starting to find it funny to make himself wee when I have his nappy off- he even makes a pushing grunt and laughs his head off!
-That shows me he is now conscious of urinating and how to do it.
+He’s starting to find it funny to make himself wee when his nappy’s off- he even makes a pushing grunt and laughs his head off!
+That shows he’s now conscious of urinating and how to do it.

 What’s really interesting though, was reading that a toddler’s very first experience of potty training is simply observing their parents on the loo!

-He’s picked up on things like the toilet roll (I cannot count the amount of times I have caught him lobbing whole new rolls into the toilet) and he loves the noises and swirls of the flushing toilet!
+He’s picked up on things like the toilet roll (I cannot count the amount of times I’ve caught him lobbing whole new rolls into the toilet) and he loves the noises and swirls of the flushing toilet!

-Tips from this link I found useful:
+Tips I’ve found useful:

 -When they follow you to the toilet, talk them through what you are doing to help them learn (e.g. “I think I need the toilet” and “I’m getting some toilet paper now”).